awsdocs/aws-iot-docs/developerguide/IoTCore-VPC.md

 # Using AWS IoT Core with interface VPC endpoints<a name="IoTCore-VPC"></a>

-With AWS IoT Core you can create [IoT data endpoints](https://docs.aws.amazon.com/iot/latest/developerguide/iot-connect-devices.html) within your VPC by using [interface VPC endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint)\.
+With AWS IoT Core, you can create [IoT data endpoints](https://docs.aws.amazon.com/iot/latest/developerguide/iot-connect-devices.html) within your VPC by using [interface VPC endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint)\.
 Interface VPC endpoints are powered by AWS PrivateLink, an AWS technology that you can use to access services running on AWS by using private IP addresses\.
 For more information, see [Amazon Virtual Private Cloud](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Introduction.html)\.

 In order to connect devices in the field on remote networks, such as a corporate network to your AWS VPC, refer to the various options listed in the [Network\-to\-Amazon VPC connectivity matrix](https://docs.aws.amazon.com/whitepapers/latest/aws-vpc-connectivity-options/network-to-amazon-vpc-connectivity-options.html)\.